bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 Get Bregman and ACTION
 ----------------------
 Download `Bregman <http://bregman.dartmouth.edu/bregman/>`_ and `ACTION <http://bregman.dartmouth.edu/~action/code.html>`_.
 For each: unzip the project folder somewhere in your home folder, ``cd`` into it and type ``sudo python setup.py install``.
-If your Enthought Python Distribution is set up properly, ACTION will be installed into EPD's site-packages directory and available for use within Python the next time you start Python.
+If python is set up properly, ACTION will be installed into the site_packages directory and available for use within Python the next time the terminal app is started.

 Get a DVD Ripper
 ----------------